Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

 \subsection{Acknowledgements}

-This paper is a revision of the author's unpublished paper \cite{nie_mero}.
+This work is a revision of the author's unpublished paper \cite{nie_mero}.
 We are grateful to Mike Wolf for a helpful conversation in 2014 leading to that paper and to Qiongling Li for inspiring discussions on various occasions.
 We would also like to thank John Loftin for explaining to us his paper \cite{loftin_neck} and thank Alexandre Eremenko for helps with the proofs in Appendix \ref{subsec_regularity}.
+We acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties'' (the GEAR Network)